flipflipshift/flipflipshift.github.io/_posts/2023-10-11-Busy-Beaver.md

 This is not a real-world problem.
 But asking yourself _why_ a normal human is always able to add value in this problem is worth pondering.

 ---
-# The Busy-Beaver problem (simplified)
+# The Busy-Beaver game

 Consider the following game between two players:

-> Both players must write a python code in $1000$ or fewer characters that prints an integer.
+**Both players must write a python code in 1000 characters that prints an integer.
 Whoever writes the program that prints the largest integer wins.
-Any runtime is allowed, as long as the program eventually stops.
+Any runtime is allowed, as long as the program eventually stops.**

 For the sake of making the problem timeless, let's force the python version to be Python 3.11.6 and forbid any import statements.
 There are a couple questions I'd like you to ponder:

 1. Is there a "biggest possible integer" that a program following these rules can output?
-2. If one player is allowed to see the other players' answer before submitting their own, are they guaranteed victory or is it possible that they can only tie?
+2. If you are allowed to "cheat" and see the other players' answer before submitting your own, are you guaranteed victory?
+Or is it possible that the best you can do is tie?

+To answer the first, consider that there are only a finite number of acceptable characters that can be used in python code.
+I don't know the precise number, but it's certainly fewer than 200.
+So using the <a href="https://en.wikipedia.org/wiki/Rule_of_product">rule of product</a> from combinatorics, there are fewer than $200^1000$ texts of $1000$ characters in existence.
+This is a huge number, but even so it is _finite_.
+And so the number of those texts which happen to also be python codes is also finite.

+Because there are only a finite number of programs in $1000$ characters that satisfy the rules, there must be a _maximum_ integer outputted by all these valid programs.
+This answers the second question - if your opponent happens to write down a program that spits out this maximum integer, the best you can do is to copy that program and end the game in a tie.

+But even if the other player doesn't have the maximum integer, it can still be extremely difficult to improve their program.
+After all, that player will have likely combed through their program several times to look for any possible improvements before submission.
+You will have to find an improvement that they were unable to find.

+We'll call this game $BB(1000)$, where $1000$ indicates the allowed number of characters and $BB$ is a reference to the <a href="https://en.wikipedia.org/wiki/Busy_beaver">Busy beaver problem</a>, upon which this game is based.

 ### This is a header